aiven/devportal/docs/products/opensearch/reference/plugins.rst

 Can't find the plugin you need?
 `````````````````````````````````````````````
 If you need a plugin but don't see it here, submit your request through our `Aiven Ideas <https://ideas.aiven.io/>`_ portal.
-We're always looking to expand our offerings, and your feedback and ideas play a crucial role in shaping the future updates of our product.
+We're always looking to expand our offerings, and your feedback and ideas are important in shaping the future updates of our product.